omahs/quantum/README.md

 Before running the above command, following `vars` need to be addressed:
 `ADMIN_ADDRESS`, `OPERATIONAL_ADDRESS`, `RELAYER_ADDRESS`, `TRANSACTION_FEE` & `BRIDGE_IMPLEMENTATION_ADDRESS` aka `BridgeV1` contract address.

+## Mint and Approve on Testnet

+To Mint the test tokens and Approve the Bridge Contract devs will have to run a command `npx hardhat run --network goerli ./scripts/mintTestToken.ts` in smartContract directory.
+Script will mint `100_000` tokens.

 ### MUSDT

 MUSDT Contract address: [0xA218A0EA9a888e3f6E2dfFdf4066885f596F07bF](https://goerli.etherscan.io/address/0xA218A0EA9a888e3f6E2dfFdf4066885f596F07bF)